skleiner/qtpro-5.0-BS/README.md

 It would be great if there appear testers for the mods.

+Beta 02 installation

 Who has the old version already installed:

 - replace the admin files

 - upload and install the product info content modules and (IMPORTANT!) uncomment the complete options/attributes section in product_info.php
+- upload all other files included in the "new files" directory
 - replace all pad class files
+- undo all modifications of the old version in:
+   - includes/classes/orders.php
+   - includes/functions/general.php
+   - checkout_payment.php
+   - checkout_confirmation.php
+   - checkout_process.php

+   use the files included in: "Modified files for 2.3.4 BS" or compare and apply the changes. (hook registry and hook calls)

+   - keep the modifications in includes/application_top.php
+   - keep the modifications in shopping_cart.php or use the included content module "product listing qtpro" instead of "product listing" for the modularized shopping cart.
+   If you do not have the latest EDGE version with hooks support:
+   Use the included application_top.php and copy: legacy/includes/classes/hooks.php

 For new installations: